transdigiware/blockchain/reference/tracking.md

 org1ca-74b8f49fb6-z8gvx         1/1     Running   0          60m
 peerorg1-5765d88c85-jglk2       4/4     Running   0          25m

-In the LogDNA search box, prepend the name of the pod with the text `pod:` such that the resulting search string in the logDNA dashboard resembles:
+In the {{site.data.keyword.la_full_notm}} search box, prepend the name of the pod with the text `pod:` such that the resulting search string in the tracking dashboard resembles:

 ```
 pod:peerorg1-5765d88c85-jglk2